What is Logistics: Definition, Importance and Types

 6. Fourth-party

-Fourth-party logistics, also known as 4PL, is where a business outsources its entire supply chain management and logistics to one external service provider.
+Fourth-party logistics, or 4PL, is where a business outsources its entire supply chain management and logistics to one external service provider.
 They are often called Lead Logistics providers and act as consulting companies for many supply chains.

 7. Fifth-party

-5PL logistics, also known as a logistics aggregator, focuses not on an individual supply chain but broader supply chains.
+5PL logistics, also known as a logistics aggregator, focuses on an individual and broader supply chains.
 It combines the needs of the 3PL and others into a single bulk volume for getting better rates with different types of airlines and shipping companies.

 8. Digital Logistics